Norway’s Working Holiday Visa for Australians

 Norway Working Holiday Visa requirements for Australians

-In addition to Australians, Norway offers working holiday visas to citizens of Argentina, Canada, Japan & New Zealand.
+In addition to Australians, Norway offers working holiday visas to citizens of Andorra, Argentina, Canada, Japan & New Zealand.

 The information on this page applies to Australian citizens.
 Please check the UDI website for information applicable to citizens of other countries.